 Lack of growth opportunities

 A career plateau is a driving force of voluntary employee turnover.
 It’s widely understood that professional growth is not limited to upward mobility.
 However, if there aren’t opportunities for continual learning or employee development, you’ll quickly lose top performers who are eager to advance.
-Of all job candidates, 72 percent are driven by career growth and cite a lack of opportunities as the number one reason for changing jobs.
+Of employees looking to quit, 66 percent cite a lack of career advancement opportunities as their reason for leaving.

 “Leaders are contributing to high turnover when they’re doing things like not helping employees play to their strengths, or not providing regular feedback and development opportunities,” said Viviani.